Akawi85/Email-classification-with-bert/README.md

 The [test.py](https://github.com/Akawi85/Email-classification-with-bert/blob/main/test.py) script implements unit testing of the various functionalities of the program.

 ### Running the program on your machine
 - Clone the repo into a folder on your local machine.
-You can do that by running this command
+You can do that by running this command:
 `https://github.com/Akawi85/Email-classification-with-bert.git` in your terminal.
   - *Note that the model used for prediction is about `418` megabytes, therefore you may need to install the git extension **git lfs** in order to get the actual model file.
 Follow [this guide](https://www.atlassian.com/git/tutorials/git-lfs) for a thorough walkthrough on how to implement this*
 - Move into the repo directory and create and activate a python virtual environment in order to install all the program requirements in an isolated environment.
 If you're using Windows Subsystem for Linux (WSL), I recommend [this document](https://docs.google.com/document/d/19IpozHrM38HzVSI4PjwRFJSNeLdcceUKg98fr2Db-DQ/edit?usp=sharing), where I outlined detailed steps for creating python virtual environments in WSL.